Probation Violations in California

 The violation hearing process is comprised of two or three parts: the initial hearing where the defendant is advised of the alleged grounds for the violation, a second hearing where the violation is contested at a hearing, and a third hearing where the court decides what punishment, if any, should be imposed for any proven violations of probation.

 Misdemeanor probation violation matters are often handled in one court appearance, unless the alleged violation involves particularly serious conduct, such as domestic violence or violations of restraining orders.
-The great majority of probation violations on misdemeanor matter involve failure to complete a court-ordered program or failure to complete public work service.
+The great majority of probation violations on misdemeanor matters involve failure to complete a court-ordered program or failure to complete public work service.
 These matters are sometimes easily handled, especially on the first violation, but local court practices vary greatly in this area.
-For example, there are some courts that will impose significant custody for even a first time minor violation of a court order, and other courts in the same circumstance that have no problem reinstating probation with no additional custody time.
+For example, there are some courts that will impose significant custody for even a first time minor violation of a court order, and other courts in the same circumstances have no problem reinstating probation with no additional custody time.

 Right to an Attorney

-A defendant has a right to counsel at every stage of the violation process.
+A defendant has a right to legal counsel at every stage of the violation process.
 A defendant has the right to force witnesses and evidence to the violation hearing.
 Plea bargaining generally does not occur at these hearings, unless there is some evidence of other crimes that are not yet charged, or unless the hearing judge is willing to provide an indicated disposition if the hearing is waived.